 Unfortunately, she knew that the returning Kaede was in no position to help.
-This was a deathmatch between two accomplished swordsmen, and any amateurish interference was as dangerous to one as the other.
+This was a deathmatch between two accomplished swordsmen.
+Any amateurish interference was as dangerous to one as the other.

 Then, for the slightest fragment of a second, the assassin leader --she was certain of it-- slowed his assault as his spellsniper vanished from this world.

-The Holy Father had graced her with one opportunity, and she seized it without hesitation for an all-out attack.
+The Holy Father had graced her with an opportunity.
+She seized it without hesitation for an all-out attack.

-Spinning her twin-bladed Manteuffel sword around, Ariadne parried the closer kukri upwards while bringing her sword up and overhead into a full-aggression stance to pull his attention.
-With a tap of the trigger that toggled her sword's two forms, she launched the shorter rear-blade at a downward angle.
-Her opponent had already lost his outer barriers and protective cloak to her flame assaults, allowing the cable-anchored steel edge to pierce his right boot and dig into the roof.
+Spinning her twin-bladed Manteuffel sword around, Ariadne parried the closer kukri upwards while bringing her sword up and overhead into a full-aggression stance.
+It caught his full attention, while she tapped the trigger that toggled her sword's two forms.
+This launched the shorter rear-blade at a downward angle.
+Her opponent had already lost his outer barriers and protective cloak to her flame assaults.
+It allowed the cable-anchored steel edge to pierce his right boot and dig into the roof.

 The other kukri swung forward, cutting through both Ariadne's magical and physical cuirass before striking her ribs.
-But it hardly affected the outcome as the lady knight brought her bastard-sized sword down with a mighty two-handed swing.
-Pinned down by his foot, the last assassin was cleaved from shoulder to waist before bursting into ashes.
+But it hardly affected the outcome as the lady knight brought her main blade down with a mighty two-handed swing.
+Pinned down by his foot, the last assassin was cut from shoulder to waist before bursting into ashes.

-Panting hard with exertion and pain, Ariadne propped herself up using the sword while her left hand unbuckled the breastplate to clutch the wound underneath.
+Panting hard with exertion and pain, Ariadne propped herself up using the swordstaff while her left hand unbuckled the breastplate to clutch the wound underneath.
 Then, as if on cue, the wooden door into the keep burst open, spilling forth three men with weapons drawn.